Educentr/go-onlineconf/README.md

 ### Work with context

-go-onlineconf has function for work with context.
+go-onlineconf has functions for work with context.

 #### Initialize